-Profile: Year
+Profile: Year 19/20

-Sum £3.798M
+Sum £3.8M

-Funding for this section of the Capital Plan comes from the Capital Maintenance for Schools grant, which is an un-ring fenced capital grant provided by the DfE.
+Funding for this section of the Capital Plan comes from the Capital Maintenance for Schools grant (£3.6M), which is an un-ring fenced capital grant provided by the DfE.

-Devolved Formula Capital contributions from schools towards specific projects will be sought though it is acknowledged that DFC for schools has also been subject to significant reductions.
+Devolved Formula Capital contributions from schools towards specific projects will be sought.
 By securing a capital contribution from DFC, where available, this enables more projects to be undertaken compared to a situation where the LA was funding all projects at a 100% level.
+It is anticipated that schools will contribute £200K, thereby increasing the programme to £3.8M.

-The total value of the condition works proposed in this business case is £3.531M plus a number of other budgets incl. for the preparation and delivery of the programme and management of risk.
+The total value of the condition works proposed in this business case is £3.612M plus a number of other budgets incl. for the preparation and delivery of the programme and management of risk.